2007 American League Championship Series: Game 5

 Danielle Peck was invited by the Cleveland Indians to sing the National Anthem prior to Game 5 of the American League Championship Series between the Red Sox and Indians.
 Beckett was the starting pitcher in that game, and some Red Sox fans theorized that her invitation was an attempt by the Indians organization to distract Beckett, since the pair had dated the previous summer.
 The Indians denied this claim.
 Cleveland also played the All American Rejects hit song "It Ends Tonight" before the game, predicting that the Indians would win and eliminate the Red Sox that evening.
-Facing elimination in Game 5, the Sox struck first with a home run from Kevin Youkilis in the top of the first inning off of CC Sabathia.
+Facing elimination in Game 5, the Sox struck first with a home run from Kevin Youkilis in the top of the first inning off CC Sabathia.
 The Indians answered right away, putting runners on first and third with nobody out but could only muster one run on Travis Hafner grounding into a double play.
 The Red Sox regained the lead in the third on a Manny Ramírez RBI single, scoring David Ortiz from first.
 On the play, Ramírez stopped at first base believing the ball hit beyond the yellow line on the outfield wall, but after discussion among the six umpires, the home run was disallowed and Ramírez was left at first with a single.
 Meanwhile, Josh Beckett pitched eight dominant innings for the Red Sox, and collected 11 strikeouts, tying a career post-season high.
 Dustin Pedroia doubled to lead off the seventh and scored on Kevin Youkilis's triple.
 Rafael Betancourt relieved Sabathia and allowed a sacrifice fly to Ortiz to put Boston up 4–1.
-Next inning, Boston loaded the bases off of Rafael Perez on a walk, error, and single.
+Next inning, Boston loaded the bases off Rafael Perez on a walk, error, and single.
 Tom Mastny relieved Perez and threw a passed ball to Pedroia that let one run score.
 Mastny then walked Pedroia and Youkilis to reload the bases and force in another run.
 Ortiz's sacrifice fly then scored Boston's final run.
 Jonathan Papelbon pitched a scoreless ninth despite allowing a double and walk as the Red Sox's 7–1 win ensured a return trip to Boston for Game 6.